-People Also Search For (PASF) is a new SEO Strategy for 2020 and beyond.
+People Also Search For (PASF) is an SEO Strategy for 2020 and beyond.
 As Google continues to add variety and make the search engine results pages (SERP) increasingly dynamic, business owners and search engine optimization (SEO) professionals alike can quickly become overwhelmed.
 It may not seem like it at first glance; these changes present several advantages.
 Now its time to focus on People Also Search For and use that as a strategy for targeting new traffic on what people are also asking.

 With all of the SERP variety, there are new ways to gain more exposure and search, so the ultimate goal of SEO is no longer to rank number one.
 The fact of the matter is that because of these dynamic search features like Featured Snippets and People Also Ask, the returns on top organic rankings are diminishing.